 The architectural context of a home significantly influences which parquet layout feels appropriate.
 Victorian home flooring often benefits from traditional patterns such as herringbone or basket weave, which align with original detailing and historical character.
 In these properties, scale and authenticity tend to matter more than bold experimentation.

 Period property parquet should also account for existing subfloor conditions.
 Older homes may require levelling or stabilisation before installation, particularly where original timber substrates are present.
-Matching the pattern to both the style and structural reality of the building is essential.
+Matching the pattern to both the building’s style and its structural reality is essential.

 Ignoring subfloor condition is the most common cause of long-term parquet movement in older properties.